-Ermewa is organizing a conference on October 10th 2017 from 9 to 12 am in Paris to discuss safety from two perspectives: the Human factor and Digitalization.
+Ermewa organized a conference on October 10th 2017 from 9 to 12 am in Paris to discuss safety from two perspectives: the Human factor and Digitalization.

 The Human Factor:

-From 9h to 10h, Mr. Christian Morel, a French sociologist, who has written several books about human decision making (Les decisions absurdes I & II) and has applied his thinking to safety within organizations, will look at the emergence, in high-risk environment, of dynamics aimed at promoting highlighted decision-making.
+From 9h to 10h, Mr. Christian Morel, a French sociologist, who has written several books about human decision making (Les decisions absurdes I & II) and has applied his thinking to safety within organizations, has looked at the emergence, in high-risk environment, of dynamics aimed at promoting highlighted decision-making.

 He uses specific cases as aircraft cockpits, nuclear submarines, and winter hiking in high mountains.